 School of Humanities and Social Sciences Executive

-The School of Humanities and Social Sciences is led by an executive team who are experts in both teaching and research.
+The School of Humanities and Social Sciences is led by an experienced executive team who are leading scholars in their fields and passionate advocates for humanities and social sciences.

 Professor Nick Bisley